open-ephys/onix1-bonsai-docs/README.md

 If the above command fails because "you must install or update .NET", follow the URL from the failed command's output or [this one](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime?cid=getdotnetcore&os=windows&arch=x64) to download and install .NET runtime 6.
 Dotnet supports simultaneous installation of several .NET runtime versions, and version 6 is required to run the DocLinkChecker.

+The above set of commands can also be run using the `docfx-util.ps1` Powershell script.
+Specifically, run `./docfx-util.ps1 -d` in the repo's root directory.

 To run the next command, install [Lychee](https://github.com/lycheeverse/lychee?tab=readme-ov-file) by following [these instructions](https://github.com/lycheeverse/lychee?tab=readme-ov-file#installation).
 If you are use Windows and download a Lychee executable, amend the below command according to the location and version of your Lychee executable, and run it.

 ``` console